hisahi/lrg/README.md

-lrg is distributed as a single standalone .c file that can be compiled with the vast majority of ANSI C (C89) standard-compliant C compilers, basically any compiler with a reasonable length limit (at least ~20-ish) for identifiers.
+lrg is distributed as a single standalone .c file that can be compiled with the vast majority of ANSI C (C89) standard-compliant C compilers, basically any compiler with a reasonable length limit (at least ~20 significant initial characters) for (external) identifiers.

 While the base program is fully functional on ANSI C, on modern versions of POSIX, an enhanced and optimized version can be compiled instead (and